thenewdarling/Spellbook/Class Features/Eldritch Invocations.md

 ## Chains of Carceri

 **_Prerequisite: 15th level, Pact of the Chain feature_**
 You can cast [[Hold Monster]] at will – targeting a celestial, fiend, or elemental – without expending a spell slot or material components.
-You must finish a long rest before you can use this invocation on the same creature again.
+You must finish a [[Long Rest]] before you can use this invocation on the same creature again.

 ## Cloak of Flies